 Climate change and environmental sustainability

 Climate change remains a central theme in the ESG discourse.
-The increasing frequency of extreme weather events and the distortion in value chains due to the effects of climate change underline the urgent need to transition to a low-carbon economy.
-Mitigating these effects and managing the financial, physical and transition risks of climate change are driving regulatory and corporate action.
-Companies are under pressure to set ambitious carbon reduction targets and improve their climate resilience.
+The increasing frequency of extreme weather events and the distortion in value chains caused by climate change underline the urgent need to transition to a low-carbon economy.
+Mitigating these effects and managing the financial, physical and transition risks associated with climate change continue to drive regulatory and corporate action.
+Companies are under pressure to set ambitious carbon reduction targets and strengthen their climate resilience.

 Social responsibility and human rights